xawellington/eeee346-s24-hw7/README.md

 # Compile and Run

-* For Cygwin users: 1) Type the following commands on Terminal and 2) Provide inputs.
+* For Cygwin users: 1) type the following commands on Terminal and 2) provide inputs.

 ```
 g++ -o main *.cpp *.h